 Help us advance access to medication-assisted treatment.
 Ask your members of Congress to sign on to this legislation or thank them for their support, if they have already signed on.
 Click here to take action.

 We thank Rep. Tonko for his efforts and welcome any feedback from our members regarding the MAT Act.
 Stay tuned to the National Council’s Capitol Connector for updates and additional opportunities to get involved.

-The National Council for Behavioral Health is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
+The National Council for Mental Wellbeing is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
 Together with our 3,000 member organizations serving over 10 million adults, children and families living with mental illnesses and addictions, the National Council is committed to all Americans having access to comprehensive, high-quality care that affords every opportunity for recovery.
 The National Council introduced Mental Health First Aid USA and more than 1.7 million Americans have been trained.